-I have focused the bulk of my 20-year legal practice on traffic law.
-I have served as Chair of the Traffic Section Council of the Illinois State Bar Association, which has helped me learn the nuances of traffic law, in particular issues of license suspension and revocation, and how to help you.
+I have focused the bulk of my 25-year legal practice as a criminal defense attorney with a concentration on traffic law.
+I have served as chair of the Traffic Section Council of the Illinois State Bar Association, which has helped me learn the nuances of traffic law, in particular issues of license suspension and revocation, and how to help you.

 Suspension is quite different from a license revocation.
 Under revocation, your privileges are taken away, indefinitely.
 A suspension (a fixed-term stop from driving) can happen for a number of reasons, including:

 - Tollway evasions or violations

 - Suspension of your license from the Secretary of State for DUI

 - Not paying fines, including not paying parking violations

 - Not maintaining insurance

 Avoiding Reinstatement Fees — Contact an Illinois Moving Violation Attorney